yhnavein/swaggie/README.md

 Options:

-  -h, --help              output usage information
+  -h, --help               output usage information -V, --version            output the version number -s, --src <url|path>     The url or path to the Open API spec file -o, --outDir <dir>       The path to the directory where files should be generated -b, --baseUrl <string>   Base URL that will be used as a default value in the clients.
+Default: "" -r, --reactHooks <bool>  Generate additional context that can be consumed in your application more easily.
+Requires React Hooks.
+Default: false
-  -V, --version           output the version number -s, --src <url|path>    The url or path to the Open API spec file -o, --outDir <dir>      The path to the directory where files should be generated -b, --baseUrl <string>  Base URL that will be used as a default value in the clients.
-Default: "" --redux                 True if wanting to generate redux action creators
+  --redux                  True if wanting to generate redux action creators
 ```

 Sample CLI usage using Swagger's Pet Store: